 Eat Your Weeds!

-“Last week I was at the farm, staring down a patch of weeds larger than my entire garden at home.
-As I wiped my brow, got down on my knees, and started digging in with my trowel, Fiona stopped me, asking ‘You know those are edible, right?’
+As I wiped my brow, got down on my knees, and started digging in with my trowel, one of our volunteers stopped me, asking “You know those are edible, right?”

 Edible weeds!?
 Nobody ever told me about this.